 Also known as potato cake, potato farl is a square slice of lightly powdered potato bread.
-Its key ingredient is cooked, mashed potatoes, and although it is usually friend, it may be grilled and buttered as well.
+Its key ingredient is cooked mashed potatoes and, although it is usually fried, it may be grilled and buttered as well.
 Potato farl is considered to be essential to the “Ulster fry,” which is traditionally served with bacon, a fried egg, sausage, a vegetable roll, and pudding.

 3. Potato Soup:

-According to Ravensgard.org, potatoes began appearing in Irish soup at the beginning on the 18th century; it was used as a thickening agent to widen the average Irishman’s diet.
+According to Ravensgard.org, potatoes began appearing in Irish soup at the beginning on the 18th century; they were used as a thickening agent to widen the average Irishman’s diet.
 Today, potato soup is a popular dish, especially for a cold, rainy day.
-Most recipes call for good Irish butter, onions, milk, garlic, parley, celery, cheese, and, of course, a couple of large potatoes.
+Most recipes call for good Irish butter, onions, milk, garlic, parsley, celery, cheese, and, of course, a couple of large potatoes.

 Colcannon, or Irish mashed potatoes, are boiled and mashed potatoes traditionally served with cabbage or kale.
-To word comes from the Gaelic cal ceannan’, which literally translates to “white-headed cabbage.”
+The word comes from the Gaelic cal ceannan,’ which translates literally to “white-headed cabbage.”
 It can also be eaten with ham or bacon.
 There’s also a traditional Irish song called “Colcannon,” which has been recorded by many well-known artists.

 Although quite similar to colcannon, the largest difference between the two is the champ contains no cabbage or kale, and instead is made with green onions (scallions).
 According to Chowhound, champ is traditionally served piled high on a dish and is eaten with a spoon from the outside in, which each spoonful dipped in melted butter.
 Melted butted should also be served in a little well in the middle of the pile of potatoes.